tstanis/learn_map/index.md

 ### Learning to recognize "No Path"

 One area of additional complexity is to consider maps where there is no path.
-Having the model be able to recogonize these would be an added feature.
+Having the model be able to recognize these would be an added feature.
 This does however seem to be a harder problem in some cases.

 ## Performance